-х list of Spectrum objects. additional parameters that are passed to intensityFun. intensityFun function to aggregate the intensity values per m/z group.
-Should be a function or the name of a function.
-The function is expected to return a numeric(1). weighted logical(1) whether m/z values per m/z group should be aggregated with an intensity-weighted mean.
-The default is to report the mean m/z .
+weighted logical(1) whether m/z values per m/z group should be aggregated with an intensity-weighted mean.
+The default is to report the mean m/z.

-main integer(1) defining the main spectrum, i.e. the spectrum which m/z and intensity values get replaced and is returned.
-By default the first spectrum in x is used. mzd numeric(1) defining the maximal m/z difference below which mass peaks are considered to represent the same ion/mass peak.
+integer (1) defining the main spectrum, i.e. the spectrum which m/z and integrity values get raplaced and is returned.
+By default the first spectrum in x is tensity values get replaced and is returned.
+By default the first spectrum in x is used.

+mzd numeric(1) defining the maximal m/z difference below which mass peaks are considered to represent the same ion/mass peak.
 Intensity values for such grouped mass peaks are aggregated.
-If not specified this value is estimated from the distribution of differences of m/z values from the provided spectra (see details). ppm numeric(1) allowing to perform a m/z dependent grouping of mass peaks.
-See details for more information. timeDomain logical(1) whether definition of the m/z values to be combined into one m/z is performed on m/z values (timeDomain = FALSE) or on sqrt(mz) (timeDomain = TRUE).
+If not specified this value is estimated from the distribution of differences of m/z values from the provided spectra (see details).

+ppm numeric(1) allowing to perform a m/z dependent grouping of mass peaks.
+See details for more information.

+timeDomain logical(1) whether definition of the m/z values to be combined into one m/z is performed on m/z values (timeDomain = FALSE) or on sqrt(mz) (timeDomain = TRUE).
 Profile data from TOF MS instruments should be aggregated based on the time domain (see details).
-Note that a pre-defined mzd should also be estimated on the square root of m/z values if timeDomain = TRUE. unionPeaks logical(1) whether the union of all peaks (peak groups) from all spectra are reported or only peak groups that contain peaks that are present in the main spectrum (defined by main).
+Note that a pre-defined mzd should also be estimated on the square root of m/z values if timeDomain = TRUE.

+unionPeaks logical(1) whether the union of all peaks (peak groups) from all spectra are reported or only peak groups that contain peaks that are present in the main spectrum (defined by main).
 The default is to report the union of peaks from all spectra.

+main